Nothing

 if (asymmetric) {

-# Sample the causal coalitions from the valid causal coalitions with the Shapley weight as the probability
+# Sample the causal coalitions from the valid causal coalitions with the Shapley weight as the probability.

 coalitions <-

-dt_valid_causal_coalitions[-c(1, .N)][
+dt_valid_causal_coalitions[-c(1, .N)][sample(

 } else {

-# Sample the (paired) coalitions as strings
+# Sample the (paired) coalitions as strings.
+Always paired for semi-deterministic sampling.

-coalitions <- sample_coalitions_cpp_str_paired(m, coal_size_sample, paired_shap_sampling)
+coalitions <- sample_coalitions_cpp_str_paired(m, coal_size_samples, paired_shap_sampling)

 }